 The 2015 Legislature changed the American Indian education grants program into an aid program directed to all school districts, charter schools, and tribal contract schools operating an American Indian education program and serving more than 20 American Indian students.
-This aid replaces the Success for the Future program.
+This aid replaces the Success for the Future program, increasing the funding from \$2.1 million to roughly \$9 million per year.

 To qualify for aid, the qualifying school must develop and submit a plan to the Indian education director at the Minnesota Department of Education.
 American Indian education aid equals the greater of the district's previous grant amount under the American Indian education grant program or the sum of \$20,000 plus \$538 for the 21st and each subsequent enrolled American Indian student.
+Under the new formula, 122 school districts, four tribal schools, and 11 charter schools qualify for aid.